Miloshinjo/elxir-bootcamp/README.md

 * Updating using special syntax: *%{ colors | primary: "blue" }*.
 Gotcha is that this can only be used when we are updating an existing property, it cannot be used to add a property.

 ## Lesson 12 - Keyword Lists

+* Keyword list - a List of Tuples.
+* Syntax: *[{:primary, "red"}, {:secondary, "green"}]* will return *[primary: "red", secondary: "green"]*
+* Internally, Elixir considers these key value pairs as tuples.
+* Shortened syntax can be used, so keyword lists can be declared as *[primary: "red", secondary: "green"]*.
+* In Maps, keys cannot be duplicated and their values will be overwritten
+* Keyword lists are most utilised in working with the library called Ecto (for working with databases).
+* Square brackets [] can be omitted from the keyword list if it is passed in a function as the last argument. *User.find_where(where: user.age > 10, where: user.subscribed == true)*

+## Lesson 13 - Structs

+* Struct - a map that is used to store data in an Elixir app.
+They can be assigned default values.
+Struct will enforce that only properties that are defined on it can be used.
+* Syntax - defined usually in a new module.